Olly Hicks

 Oliver "Olly" Hicks (born 3 December 1981) is a British ocean rower, kayaker, explorer and inspirational speaker.
 He holds three world records for adventure.
 He is best known for his solo ocean rows and extreme kayak voyages.
 He first made the headlines after his solo trans-Atlantic voyage in 2005 when he became the first and currently only person to row from America to England solo and the youngest person to row any ocean solo.
 Hicks has rowed and paddled over 7,000 miles on ocean expeditions since 2005.
 Over 6,000 miles and 220 days alone at sea.

 Hicks currently works as an inspirational and motivational speaker.

 Biography

-The eldest of four children Hicks grew up in London and Suffolk.
+The eldest of four children, Hicks grew up in London and Suffolk.
 He has run a marquee business, a rural services business and worked in executive search and for a renewable energy business.

 Hicks has produced three adventure documentaries and is an ambassador for Bremont Watches.

-Hicks is a member of the exclusive Cordon Rouge Club, made up of some of the world's greatest explorers he is also a longstanding supporter of The Duke of Edinburgh's Award.

 Expeditions

 North Atlantic Solo - 2005 (Virgin Row)

 In 2005 at the age of 23, after 124 days at sea Hicks became the first person to row from America to England solo and the youngest person to row any ocean solo.
 Hicks was welcomed into Falmouth harbour by Prince William of Wales and Richard Branson.
-This was made into a documentary, called Virgin Row after its sponsors; it won first prize in the Moscow Film Festival, adventure category.
+This was made into a documentary, called Virgin Row after its sponsors; it won first prize in the Moscow Film Festival's adventure category.

 For this voyage Hicks was also awarded the Peter Bird Trophy for Tenacity and endurance at the Dijon Adventure Film Festival.